When is a reverse onus bail situation?

 What is the test for reversing a decision by the Supreme Court in a motion to overturn a finding of error?
 (Newfoundland and Labrador, Canada)

-What are the elements of the tort of negligence?
+What is the impact of addiction on the sentence of a convicted drug offender?
 (Newfoundland and Labrador, Canada)

-What is the test for a stay of enforcement order pending appeal?
+What is the test for self-contradiction in a sexual assault case?
 (Newfoundland and Labrador, Canada)

-What is the test for a defamation claim against a newspaper?
+What is the legal test for joining a third party?
 (Newfoundland and Labrador, Canada)

 X